m-lamonaca/programming-notes/iOS/ContentView.md

 The `TabBar` construction is made applying the `.tabItem{}` parameter to the object or page that the tab will link to.
 It's possible to specify up to 5 `.tabItem{}` elements that will be displayed singularly in the `TabBar`.

-Fron the 6th elemnet onwards, the first 4 elemens will appear normally, meanwhile the 5th will become a "more" element that will open a `TableView` with the list of the other `.tabItem{}` elements.
-This page permis to define which elements will be visible.
+From the 6th element onwards, the first 4 elements will appear normally, meanwhile the 5th will become a "more" element that will open a `TableView` with the list of the other `.tabItem{}` elements.
+This page permission to define which elements will be visible.

 It's possible to integrate the NavigationView in the TabBar in two ways:

-- inserting it as a container for the whole `TabBar` (at the moment of the transistion to the detail page the `TabBar` will be hidden)
+- inserting it as a container for the whole `TabBar` (at the moment of the transition to the detail page the `TabBar` will be hidden)
 - inserting it as a container of a single `.tabItem{}` (the transition will happen inside the `TabBar` that will then remain visible)

 ## View Elements